IQSS/dataverse/doc/sphinx-guides/source/developers/remote-users.rst

 ``curl -X POST -H 'Content-type: application/json' --upload-file oidc-keycloak-auth-provider.json http://localhost:8080/api/admin/authenticationProviders``

-You should see the new provider, called “OIDC-Keycloak“, under “Other options” on the Log In page.
+You should see the new provider, called "OIDC-Keycloak", under "Other options" on the Log In page.

 You should be able to log into Keycloak with the following credentials: